Governor Wolf extends COVID-19 shutdown across Pennsylvania

 The Pennsylvania Turnpike Commission said that cash and credit cards will not be accepted at any interchange statewide beginning Monday at 8 p.m.
 The measure is designed to keep travelers safe, so that they don't need to stop at tollbooths or interact with tolling personnel during the COVID-19 pandemic, the commission said.

-All tolls will be assessed electronically via E-ZPass or the PA Turnpike TOLL BY PLATE program as vehicles travel at posted speed limits through tolling points.
-Travelers are being asked to still slow down and pay attention when going through interchanges.
+All tolls will be assessed electronically via E-ZPass or the turnpike's Toll By Plate program.
+Travelers are being asked to travel at posted speed limits through tolling points and pay attention when going through interchanges.

 THE COURTS